1- Devi

 Why can’t I leave?
 It’s as unclear as the blurry room, as strange a thought as whatever place I find myself in.
 Fingers glide up my spine, then curl around my throat.
 They’re so solid and forceful that I feel the telltale sting where bruises will be.
 Familiar and alien at once.
 I’ve felt a grip that sharp but never so warm.
 The skin pinches too tightly under burning fingers.
 Far too warm to be human.
 Is he one of them—the Thur?

 I’m unable to make a sound as the fingers form a ring of pain but fall short of choking.
 My voice is as frozen as my body.
 They both betray me, proving I’m only as good as what I’ve always been when my cheek hits the satin pillow.
 I want to lock up, but heat and pressure crowd my back, bowing it until I’m presented without a fight.
 Loose.
 Pliable.
 Easy.
-I hate it.
-Hate it.
 I should do something, say something… Fight…

 I don’t.
 I never do.